 “The science PETA is sponsoring is critical to the elimination of animal use.
 PETA puts its money where its mouth is and has steadfastly supported better use of science to reduce reliance on animal testing.”

-—Dr. Gilman Veith, Chairman of the Board, International QSAR Foundation
+—Dr. Gilman Veith, Former Chair of the Board, International QSAR Foundation

-PETA has a long history of working closely with government agencies, industries, and educational institutions to push for humane, effective non-animal tests.
-In the last decade, PETA’s efforts have expanded to include the direct funding of the development and validation of modern non-animal tests.
-Validation is the process by which the reliability and relevance of a test method is established and is a requirement before adoption of a test method by national and international regulatory agencies (even though no such scientific validation is required for animal tests).
-To date, PETA and its international affiliates have provided more than $1 million in funding for the development and validation of promising non-animal test methods and other alternatives to replace animal testing.
-This funding doesn’t compare to the billions of dollars wasted by the federal government, companies, universities, and many health charities on cruel and misleading animal experiments, but it is crucial for getting animals out of laboratories.
+PETA has a long history of working closely with government agencies, industry, and educational institutions to push for humane, effective non-animal tests.
+Our efforts include directly funding the development and validation of these tests.
+Validation is the process by which the reliability and relevance of a test method is established, and it is required before national and international regulatory agencies will adopt that method (even though no such scientific validation was required for many, if not most, currently accepted animal tests).

-PETA U.K. also provided funds to support the validation of a non-animal skin irritation method that was subsequently accepted by the Organisation for Economic Co-operation and Development (OECD) and that can replace the use of rabbits in skin testing worldwide.
+PETA U.K. also provided funds to support the validation of a non-animal skin irritation test method that was subsequently accepted by the Organisation for Economic Co-operation and Development (OECD) and can replace the use of rabbits in dermal testing worldwide.